Grace-TA/IS2025/Week3_AI-Promt-IS-Edu.md

 -----

-"""
-Lab 20: (W15) Tell the AI: "Please design a data structure in JSON format for a 'smart home' scenario, including the status of lights, temperature, and security cameras."
+### Lab 20: (W15) Tell the AI: "Please design a data structure in JSON format for a 'smart home' scenario, including the status of lights, temperature, and security cameras."
-"""
+### Ans.:

 ```json
 {